This page is designed to answer the following questions:

 - 4.4 Demonstrate ways to promote understanding and use of active participation (Level 3 Diploma in Adult Care, Promote person-centred approaches in care settings)

 Active participation is the practice of promoting individuals to participate in the activities and relationships of everyday life as independently as possible.

-As well as ensuring each individual is involved in their own care, active participation can be applied by encouraging them to do as much as they can do for themselves.
+As well as ensuring each individual is involved in their own care, active participation can be promoted by encouraging them to do as much as they can for themselves.
 For example:

 - Washing themselves